-Ha Giang Loop: Three of us embarked on this road trip of a lifetime.
+Ha Giang Loop.
+This adventure ranked tenth in the New York Times article, The 52 best places to Travel in 2023.
+Three of us embarked on this road trip of a lifetime.
 Sitting down with a beer to reflect- after successfully completing the Ha Giang Loop.
-The question was asked “Where would the Ha Giang Loop rank in your top lifetime experiences” now, all three of us are well travelled.
+The question was asked “Where would the Ha Giang Loop rank in your top lifetime experiences” Now, all three of us are well travelled.
 This ain’t our first rodeo.
 Yet, all of us agreed at that moment.
 That the Ha Giang Loop now held the top spot for us all.
+“VIETNAM, MAN; YOU DON’T KNOW, YOU WEREN’T THERE!”

 There is a ton of information about Ha Giang in this post.
 Don’t forget to bookmark this so you can return later on- use the contents to jump between the different sections ✌